 Fast Facts on Sinus-Related Tooth Pain

 One of the important aspects of being a general dentist in Louisville CO is to be aware of all the many things in a family’s life that could effect oral health.
-During the spring and summer months, seaonsal allergies can be that dental variable that people are unaware of.
+During the spring and summer months, seasonal allergies can be that dental variable that people are unaware of.

 Have you ever experienced aching, pain, or tooth sensitivity in your upper molars during an allergy outbreak?
 Most likely, it’s not sudden cause for a root canal– it’s probably sinus-related dental pain.